 Nor should we forget in this analysis of other browsers, such as Microsoft’s alternative to Explorer, Edge, whose percentage is 5.56%, having grown more than one point compared to 2018 (4.30%), and Apple’s browser, Safari, with 3.79%, which has remained stable over the last year.

-Browsers on mobile devices: Chrome and Safari go up and the Chinese don’t get significant figures
+Browsers on mobile devices: Chrome and Safari go up and the Chinese do not achieve significant results

 If we move to the mobile environment, we see a clear differentiation between Android and iOS, specifically between Google Chrome and Safari, which are the ones that usually come pre-installed on these devices.